devbnj/dltlite/README.md

 * DBlite (Node-RED) Nodes
 to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation system.

-# Working with Cloud Provider.
+# Working with different Cloud Providers
 Installations with two cloud providers are shown here, namely Alibaba Cloud and AWS.
 First installation is on new Ubuntu 18.0.4 instances in Alibaba Cloud on their 6th gen ECS instances.
 Please note - dblite has not been tried with the new Aliyun Linux.
 Minimum two EC2/ECS instances are required.
 In this README, the IP addresses have been masked to ensure their protection. | 47.xxx.xx.62 | 47.xxx.xx.33 |.

 The next step requires you to set up security controls, obtain the pem file from the console and restart the servers.

 ## New instances